Best App to Learn Italian: Top 25 Language Apps in 2023

 - The app features audio recordings from native speakers, promoting natural conversations and immediate application of knowledge.

-- Some downsides include repetitive lessons and lack of a sufficient trial period.
+- Some downsides include repetitive lessons and a lack of a sufficient trial period.

 As a veteran in the language learning industry, Pimsleur has built a solid reputation for itself over the years.
 It’s an ideal choice for complete beginners who prefer to learn Italian at a leisurely pace.